parkpow/deep-license-plate-recognition/docker/README.md

 git clone git@github.com:marcbelmont/deep-license-plate-recognition.git
 pip install requests
 cd docker
-python sdk_integration.py /tmp/car.jpg
+python plate_recognition.py  --sdk-url http://localhost:8080  /tmp/car.jpg
 ```

 The script outputs the license plates found in the picture as a JSON object.
 Feel free to edit it to your needs.
-If you are running the container with a different port, you can use the `--url` to set a different address.
-For example `--url=http://localhost:8000`.
+If you are running the container with a different port, you can use the `--sdk-url` to set a different address.
+For example `--sdk-url=http://localhost:8000`.

-You may also read **all the images** in a directory with: `python sdk_integration.py "/tmp/*jpg"`
+You may also read **more than one images** in a directory with: ``python plate_recognition.py  --sdk-url http://localhost:8080 /path/to/vehicle1.jpg /path/to/vehicle3.jpg /path/to/vehicle2.jpg `

 ---
 Have questions?
 [Let us know](https://platerecognizer.com/contact) how we can help.